MomoRC-tech/HELIOS-EC-370-pro-Homeassistant/helios_pro_ventilation/documentation.md

 		- Copy… opens a dialog to copy one day’s schedule to any subset of other days.
 		- Preset (05:00–22:00 → 1) quickly fills each day with level 1 from morning to late evening.
 		- Refresh reloads from the device; any day missing in memory triggers a queued read.
+		- The toolbar shows a clock/status caption (state/date/time/drift/sync) when available.

 Entity picture (optional)
 Diagnostic sensors (calendar)